skip to content

 Graham’s work with Classico Latino has led him to discover the wealth of the Latin American musical repertoire, music which is almost entirely unknown outside the continent.
 With the group he has toured South America on several occasions, and in 2011 he was awarded a plaque live on Colombian national television in recognition of his “outstanding contribution to Colombian Andean music”.

-Graham is Director of Music at Emmanuel College Cambridge, Director of St John’s Voices, and Musical Director of the New Cambridge Singers.
+Graham is Director of Music at Emmanuel College Cambridge and Director of Cambridge University Schola Cantorum, and recently directed the BBC Singers for the first time.